anuragpor/Loan-Management-Restful-API/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 Some example queries-

-Get all loans(with feature of pagination and selecting loan whose amount greater than 8000) Query- ``127.0.0.1:3000/loan/?page=1&loanAmountGreater=8000``
+Get all loans(with feature of pagination and selecting loan whose amount greater than 8000) <br>
+Query- ``127.0.0.1:3000/loan/?page=1&loanAmountGreater=8000``

 Output: